The Truth About Urgency, To Do Lists, and Doing Too Much

 Especially in our status-driven society, it isn’t difficult for accomplishments, achievements, and recognition to become surrogate sources of satisfaction for the safety and love we really yearn to feel.

 Can you relate to the urgency to prove yourself through external markers?
 Or do you know anyone who fits the bill?
-Don’t get me wrong.
-There is nothing wrong with wanting to excel professionally; it’s just that it’s not sustainable and doesn’t address the real things we hunger for as humans, like genuine connection, belonging, and love.
-For my friend Susan, it was just that.
-Accomplishments and recognition momentarily satiated the hunger for connection she felt inside.
-Not long after, that hunger would return and off she was off to accomplish the next thing.
-The urgency to prove herself through external markers intensified again, blurring the lines between the genuine satisfaction she yearned to feel and the need for acknowledgment she settled for.
+Don’t get me wrong...
+There is nothing wrong with wanting to excel professionally; it’s just that it’s not sustainable and doesn’t address the real things we hunger for as human beings, like genuine connection, belonging, and love.

 A Better, More Intentional Way

-The urgency-driven pursuit of tasks is a way to fill the voids we have for true joy and connection, but only temporarily.
+Urgency may temporarily distract us from our unmet needs, but it’s a very temporary and mildly effective answer.
 It's like placing band-aids on a wound that requires deep healing.
 The tasks, while momentarily satisfying, don't address the root cause of your unmet needs.
 The void is still there.

-Thankfully (and I can attest to this), on the other side of the constant doing is a life of more conscious and mindful living that offers exactly the genuine happiness and relief that you once hoped constant doing would.
+Thankfully (and I can attest to this), on the other side of all this doing is a life of more presence, more joy, more genuine connection, and mindful living.
+Coincidentally, it offers exactly the genuine happiness and relief that you once hoped constant doing would :)

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras sed sapien quam.
 Sed dapibus est id enim facilisis, at posuere turpis adipiscing.
 Quisque sit amet dui dui.